epinio/docs/docs/tutorials/quickstart.md

 :::tip

 You may encounter an x509 error due to mismatched certificates after a restart.
-You can resolve it by reloading certificates with `epinio settings update-ca`.
+You can resolve it by reloading certificates.
+Us the command `epinio settings update-ca`.
 It will not be necessary to log in again.

 :::

-You can confirm that you're logged in by checking the Epinio settings:
+To confirm that you're logged check the Epinio settings:

 ```shell
 epinio settings show